-FRAZIER PARK, CA (Tuesday, Jan.
-20, 2015 at 9:30 a.m.)—The Mountain Enterprise newspaper announced on Tuesday, Jan.
-20 that its Fictitious Business Name publishing fee is the lowest in Kern County.
-“We’ve lowered the cost for publishing a Fictitious Business Name Statement (FBNS) in an effort to help Kern County businesses get started,” said publisher Gary Meyer.
+FRAZIER PARK, CA (Wednesday, June 2, 2021 at 9:30 a.m.)—The Mountain Enterprise newspaper announced on Wednesday, June 2, that its Fictitious Business Name publishing fee is the lowest in Kern County.
+“We’re keeping the cost for publishing a Fictitious Business Name Statement (FBNS) low in an effort to help Kern County businesses get started,” said publisher Gary Meyer.
 The Mountain Enterprise also publishes general legal notices, such as Name Change, Trustee’s Sale notice, Lien Sale, Service of Process, Petition to Administer Estate, and others.
 Any legal notice required to be published in Kern County can be published in The Mountain Enterprise.

 Here’s your guide to publishing your Fictitious Business Name Statement: